-“Cloud Native” is the current buzzword that we will hear everywhere in major digital transformation projects currently underway.
+“Cloud Native” is the current buzzword we will hear everywhere in major digital transformation projects currently underway.
 But what does Cloud Native even mean?
 Is it worth doing it for your organization?
 These are questions that pop up when thinking about transforming our workloads in a Cloud Native way.
 So let us dive in.

 What is Cloud Native?